uqmars/constitution/Constitution.md

 10.1 The Executive Team shall have power at any time to appoint any member of The Club to fill any position on the Executive Team, other than the T3 Officers, until the next annual general meeting, provided that their appointment abides by the restrictions imposed in 8.4.

+10.2 Should there be a vacancy in the position of one of the T3 Officers, a member of the Executive Team can be appointed to fill the position until the next general meeting.
+In the event that the Executive Team contains no members who are not T3 Officers, and only then, can the club appoint any member of The Club to fill this position until the next general meeting.

-10.2 Any such appointments shall be approved by all T3 Officers and determined by a vote of 75% majority of the members present at a quorate meeting of the Executive Team (per 12.5).
+10.3 Any such appointments shall be approved by all T3 Officers and determined by a vote of 75% majority of the members present at a quorate meeting of the Executive Team (per 12.5).

-10.3 The continuing members of the Executive Team may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing member or members may act for the purpose of increasing the number of members of the Executive Team to that number required to achieve quorum or by summoning a general meeting of the association, but for no other purpose.
+10.4 The continuing members of the Executive Team may act notwithstanding any casual vacancy in the Executive Team, however if their number is reduced below the number fixed as is necessary for quorum of the Executive Team, the continuing member or members may act for the purpose of increasing the number of members of the Executive Team to that number required to achieve quorum or by summoning a general meeting of the association, but for no other purpose.

 ## 11 FUNCTIONS OF THE EXECUTIVE TEAM